giacomocaiazzo/Giacomo_Caiazzo_Homework2/README.md

  In order to use the torque controller, launch the simulations with:

       $ ros2 launch iiwa_bringup iiwa.launch.py command_interface:="effort" robot_controller:="iiwa_arm_torque_controller"
- To perform a zero-gravity simulation, change the values of gravity in the empty.world file in the ros2_iiwa/iiwa_description/gazebo/worlds/:
+ To perform a zero-gravity simulation, change the values of gravity in the empty.world file in the ros2_iiwa/iiwa_description/gazebo/worlds/(line 16):

       <gravity>0 0 0</gravity>

+ Last thing, be sure to press the play button of the gazebo simulation in time, otherwise the controllers won't be loaded correctly.

 --------------------------------